 CRITERIA THREE: HOW DOES THE PAINT PUDDLE IN IT?

 If you’ve been working with watercolor for sometime – you’ll realize how important it is to get your paint to behave correctly inside your palette.
 This means pooling (or puddling is good) and beading it bad.
 Porcelain palettes are the best when it comes getting your paints to pool.
 But as stated earlier – porcelain palettes aren’t great for travel.
 Plastic palettes are the worst when it comes to beading in my opinion.
 Metal palettes are somewhere in the middle – hence why I prefer metal over plastic.
 Since I chose a metal palette this time – as more of my travel palette – I new I’d need to do some prepping of my palette for it to work for me instead of against me.
-This prepping was quite simple and merely required a tooth brush and tooth paste.
+This prepping was quite simple.

 Choose a watercolor palette that holds all the colors you desire